webrexstudio/angular-rating-star/README.md

 The Rating-star extension provides a tag extension that when embedded in a page allows users to rate different "properties" of the page.

+## Demos and Sample Usage

+For Demos and sample usage of this package have a look at the Link [angular-rating-star](https://www.webrexstudio.com/angular-rating-star/).

 ## Installation

 ```